miz111/Anime-Tracker/journals/jordan.md

 ## 01/12/23

-Today we started writing out our entire back end again because switched to postgreSQL.
+Today we started writing out our entire back end again because we switched to postgreSQL.
 So far good progress and Jess, Cheng and I were brainstorming about our endpoints should look like.
 So far so good.

 ## 01/11/23